00Lucia00/00Lucia00/README.md

 👀 I Like: SQL, C#, Python, Tenserflow, Javascript
 ✨ Also:  Photography, Being in Nature and Thinking about the big Philosophical questions.

-🌱 I’m currently learning about chatbots
+🌱 I’m currently learning team building skills.

 🔭 I’m currently working at Linespotting AB as a Data science intern, leading a team of student on a project at the company.